ArtSabintsev/Siren/README.md

 ---
 ### About
 **Siren** checks a user's currently installed version of your iOS app against the version that is currently available in the App Store.
 If a new version is available, an instance of `UIAlertView` (iOS 7) or `UIAlertController` (iOS 8) can be presented to the user informing them of the newer version, and giving them the option to update the application.
-Alternatively, Siren can notify your app programmatically, so that you can inform the user through a custom UI if you so chose.
+Alternatively, Siren can notify your app programmatically, so that you can inform the user through alternative means.

 - Siren is built to work with the [**Semantic Versioning**](http://semver.org/) system.
 - Siren is a Swift language port of [**Harpy**](http://github.com/ArtSabintsev/Harpy), an Objective-C library that achieves the same functionality.